junxit/us-congress-bills-114/bill.md

 ## § 2.
 Report on Department of Homeland Security headquarters consolidation project

 - **(a)** *In general* Not later than 90 days after the date of the enactment of this Act, the Secretary of Homeland Security, in coordination with the Administrator of General Services, shall submit to the appropriate committees of Congress a report on the Department of Homeland Security headquarters consolidation project within the National Capital Region.
 Such report shall include each of the following:
-  - **(1)** A proposed occupancy plan for the consolidation project that includes specific information about which Department-wide operations, component operations, and support offices will be located at the site, the aggregate number of full time equivalent employees projected to occupy the site, and schedule estimates for migrating operations to the site.
+  - **(1)** A proposed occupancy plan for the consolidation project that includes specific information about which Department-wide operations, component operations, and support offices will be located at the site, the aggregate number of full-time equivalent employees projected to occupy the site, and schedule estimates for migrating operations to the site.
   - **(2)** A comprehensive assessment of the current and future real property needed by the Department in the National Capital Region in order to carry out the mission of the Department to secure the homeland and defend the Nation against future acts of terrorism.
   - **(3)** An analysis of the difference between the current and needed capital assets and facilities of the Department.
   - **(4)** A current plan for construction of the headquarters consolidation at the St. Elizabeths campus that includes—